nostromo-1/robotic-car-ESP32/IMU calibration.md

 # IMU calibration

 The car contains an inertial measurement unit (IMU), an LSM9DS1 9DoF MARG sensor (Magnetic, Angular Rate and Gravity), which needs to be calibrated.
-When booting, if there is no calibration data it will stop execution.
+When booting, if there is no calibration data, it will stop execution.
 Calibration data is stored in a file, in the spiffs filesystem located in its own [partition](https://github.com/nostromo-1/robotic-car-ESP32/blob/master/partition%20tables.md).